Repurposing Content: 18 Ways to Re-Use Old Content

 Content repurposing is a smart way of sharing existing content in a new package.

 If I take this article and create a Youtube video on this same topic and then publish the Youtube video in audio format as a podcast episode, then that’s called repurposing content.

 Publishing the same content in different formats on multiple platforms.

 Creating new content can take up to one week, sometimes even more than that.
 However, when repurposing content, you already have the information.
 You just have to compile it in another format.

 This way, you’ll save a lot of time, effort, and resources.
-Further, you’ll be able to target a different set of audience on another platform.
+Further, you’ll be able to target a different set of audiences on another platform.

 However, you should not repurpose every piece of content published on, whatever platform you’re using.
 Only target those that are already performing well.